 Lepers (and leprosy) have been around since biblical times; so has the stigma against them.

-For centuries, the disease was believed to be a curse.
-Stories abounded about the terrifying symptoms: skin lesions turn to dying flesh and into fallen limbs.
+believed to be a curse.
+Stories abounded about the terrifying symptoms:

 Yes, that's right.
 Your leg might just fall off.
 Eek!